 The MoneyEdu Financial Basics Certification Badge recognizes significant achievement in financial literacy education.
 With MoneyEdu, your credit union can bring this innovative program to local high schools and community organizations at no additional cost.

 Most students earning certification spend between five and six hours studying the 45,000+ word curriculum.
-Many student complete the program as part of an in-the-classroom curriculum led by a high school teacher using our Classrooms platform, a classroom management tool that leverages class-specific survey and quiz responses for a true blended learning experience.
+Many students complete the program as part of an in-the-classroom curriculum led by a high school teacher using our Classrooms platform, a classroom management tool that leverages class-specific survey and quiz responses for a true blended learning experience.

 In the State of North Carolina, completion of this curriculum earns a state-recognized credential.
 We're working to bring similar recognition to additional states.